Question Marks : Everything You Need to Know

 Movement verbs are a game-changer when it comes to storytelling and communication.
 They go beyond simple actions, transforming your language into something dynamic and

-Learn how auxiliary verbs do, be, and have work in English.
-Clear rules, examples, common mistakes, and practice exercises for B1–B2 learners.
+Learn when and how to use the present perfect continuous tense for ongoing actions and recent events.
+Clear rules, examples, and practice exercises for B1–B2 learners.